 SSS 503-History & Philosophy of Science.

 The history and philosophy of science with an emphasis on a Christian world view, the limitations of science, the impact of evolutionary theory, and the rise of the modern creationist movement.
+Identical to Ph 504.
 First semester, three hours.